Minor in Finance - 4 units

 FINA 290.
 Special Topics in Finance.
 1 Unit.

 FINA 303.
 Money and Financial Institutions.
 1 Unit.

 A study of the role of money and the flow of funds in the financial process and their relationship to the U.S. and international financial systems.
 The course will also cover financial institutions and the characteristics of the main financial markets.
 Prerequisite: ECON 103S or ECON 104S.

 FINA 311.
 Financial Management.
 1 Unit.

 An introduction to corporate finance from the viewpoint of the financial manager.
 Major topics include the fundamental concepts, financial theory, time value of money, cash flow valuation, stocks and bonds, capital budgeting and risk and return.
-Prerequisite: ECON 103S or ECON 104S, and ACCT 211, and STAT 201 or MATH 125Q or STAT 301Q.
+Prerequisite: ACCT 211, ECON 103S, and BSAN 111 (or MATH 125Q or STAT 201 or STAT 301Q).

 FINA 313.
 Fundamentals of Finance.
 1 Unit.